 The project’s overarching impacts will be to, first, increase local residents’ sense of connection to and appreciation for their rural community through increased access to the arts and, second, to raise wider regional awareness of these participating communities as sought-after art hubs and visitor destinations.

 and One Island, Hawaii Island, HI

 Artists, dancers, musicians and storytellers bring the Pu’uhonua O Honaunau National Historic Park to life for all ages during “Honaunau Now!”.
-The Artlandia program is planning a series of art performance and multi-media events illuminating Hawaiian Culture, historic events and contemporary arts: Hawaiian hula dance, Paniolo cowboy and Hawaiian slack key guitar music, the Hawaiian writings of Mark Twain, Isabella Bird, Robert Louis Stevenson and Jack London, and traditional native and contemporary artists will engage the public in celebrating the heart and history of Honaunau during collaborative day and evening presentations.
+In celebration of the National Parks Centennial and the 50th Anniversary of the National Endowment for the Arts, the Artlandia program is hosting nine months of art performance and multi-media events illuminating Hawaiian Culture, historic events and contemporary arts.
+Hawaiian hula dance, Paniolo cowboy and Hawaiian slack key guitar music, the Hawaiian writings of Mark Twain, Isabella Bird, Robert Louis Stevenson and Jack London, and traditional native and contemporary artists will engage the public in celebrating the heart and history of Honaunau during collaborative day and evening presentations.
 A concurrent multi-media Artist and Writers in the School community-as-classroom and online project working with K-12 students and their families will increase appreciation for the history and future of the Arts and our Parks as national treasures.